kstoreyf/lognormal_galaxies/readme.txt

 - (v4) Generate velocities from the matter density field, instead of the galaxy density field divided by the linear bias, by Aniket Agrawal, March 4, 2016
 - (v4.1) New Makefile [by Ryu Makiya], making it easier to change compilers etc, and re-packaged with cleaned python scripts, March 30, 2016
 - (v5) By Ryu Makiya, Sep 04, 2016.
-	-- Add new python script, run.py, which executes the all steps of the simulation -- Includes a new option of estimating the power spectrum, in which the power spectrum is estimated in the cubic box which is large enough to emcompass the whole survey region. (set calc_mode_pk = 1 in .ini file to use it)
+	-- Added new python script, run.py, enabling to execute the all steps of the simulation all at once -- Includes a new option for the estimation of the power spectrum, in which the Pk is estimated in the cubic box which is large enough to emcompass the whole survey region. (set calc_mode_pk = 1 in .ini file to use it)

 This package consists of the following steps: